 6. App Analytics Tap Big Data

 Consumer apps aren’t the only game in town.
-Businesses of every size have discovered that mobile apps can be used by employees to streamline any number of processes.
+In fact, businesses of every size have discovered that they can streamline any number of employee processes with mobile apps.
 An enterprise might develop an app to allow employees who travel frequently to submit expenses seamlessly.
-Or perhaps field technicians can be outfitted with apps that allow them to enter job data from on-site rather than making notes to be entered later.
+Perhaps, field technicians enter job data on-site rather than making notes later simply by using apps.
 The opportunities for enterprise app development are vast.

-Around one-quarter of mobile apps are never used after being downloaded, which indicates that many apps don’t meet expectations.
-Everyone expects apps to be intuitive, fast, and offer a great interface, and at Glance, leading UK developer of native apps, we put each client’s expectations front and centre.
-Whether you’re developing a consumer app or an enterprise app, we listen carefully and stick with you from concept through deployment and beyond.
+Around one-quarter of mobile apps are never used after being downloaded; evidently, many apps don’t meet expectations.
+Indeed everyone expects apps to be intuitive, fast, and offer a great interface.
+Here at Glance, a leading UK developer of native apps, we put each client’s expectations front and centre.
+Whether you’re developing a consumer app or an enterprise app, we can help.
+We listen carefully and stick with you from concept through deployment and beyond.
 If you want to learn more, we invite you to send us an enquiry.
 We’ll be in touch promptly to start talking about your app needs and how to fulfil them.